Neodx2/Neodx2/README.md

 # 🔼🔽 Neo
 ## 👋 Welcome to my Github profile!

-Hello there, I'm Neo.
+Hi, I'm Neo.
 I make random projects whenever I feel like it.
 Also, I suck at programming. :)

 ### ⌨️ What I code:
 - Python